tbarron/evernote-helpers/README.md

  * test_osa.py:
     * Test Applescript/Evernote interaction code

+ * version
+    * Report the project version

+ * ymd-title
+    * Add modified ISO date to note titles that don't have it

 ## The Python Experiment

 I tried using python to manipulate Evernote.
 The code is in etool.py.
 That